home-assistant/home-assistant.io/source/more-info/unsupported/source_mods.markdown

 ## The issue

-We can't support source modification which are untested and not approved by the core developers.
+We can't support source modifications that are untested and not approved by the Home Assistant project.
-There is no problem if you like to run your installation with own modification, but then you lost the official supported state of the installation.
+Of course, it is no problem, you are allowed to run your installation with modification of your own; however, it will cause the loss of the official supported state of the installation.

 ## The solution

-Revert you source modification and restart the system or reinstall your everthing new.
+Revert your source modification and restart the system or reinstall everything new.